Myzocytosis: Organisms

 Myzocytosis is found in Myzozoa and also in some species of Ciliophora (both comprise the alveolates).
-A classic example of myzocytosis is the feeding method of the infamous predatory ciliate, Didinium, where it is often depicted devouring a hapless Paramecium.
+An example of myzocytosis is the feeding method of the infamous predatory ciliate, Didinium, where it is often depicted devouring a Paramecium.
 The suctorian ciliates were originally thought to have fed exclusively through myzocytosis, sucking out the cytoplasm of prey via superficially drinking straw-like pseudopodia.
 It is now understood that suctorians do not feed through myzocytosis, but actually, instead, manipulate and envenomate captured prey with their tentacle-like pseudopodia.